Agency: U.S. Securities and Exchange Commission

 MINIMUM QUALIFICATION REQUIREMENT: In addition to meeting the basic requirement, applicants must also meet the minimum qualification requirement.

-SK-13: Applicant must have at least one year of specialized experience equivalent to the GS/SK-12 level performing at least four of the following:
+SK-14: Applicant must have at least one year of specialized experience equivalent to the GS/SK-13 level: